prapeller/api_recommendations/README.md

 - etl_postgres_to_vector_recommendations loads updated films vectors to vector_db
 - api_recommendations (after user request)
   - checks cache_recommendations first
-  - if cache miss, it goes to mongo_api for getting list of current_user bookmarked film_uuid list, and request vector_recommendations to get a film_uuid list of similar film vectors
+  - if cache misses, request goes to mongo_api for getting list of current_user bookmarked film_uuids, and request vector_recommendations to get a film_uuids of closest neighbors (by vectors value)
-  - film_uuid list is stored in redis_recommendations and sent back to the frontend
+  - film_uuids are to set in cache and sent back to the frontend

 # 1) Deploy locally (api at host)
 - > make api-redis-build-loc